Get ADHD Assessment & Multisensory Learning Support in Belmore.

 If you have concerns about your own or a loved one’s behaviour, scheduling an initial consultation with your GP is recommended.
 They can refer you or your child to a paediatrician, psychologist, or psychiatrist for an ADHD diagnosis.
 Alternatively, you have the option to book a child or adult ADHD assessment with us at Neurosensory, and we can assist in referring you to the appropriate provider for a diagnosis, if necessary.

-When undergoing a child or adult ADHD assessment, you might be asked to participate in:
+During a child or adult ADHD assessment, you may be asked to undergo:

-• Engaging in interviews (with yourself, your child, and/or with other primary caregivers of your child if relevant)
+• Interviews (with yourself, your child, and/or with other primary carers of your child if applicable)

 • Checklists for assessing behaviour

-Certainly, provided that the tutor has prior experience working with students who have ADHD.
-Tutoring can have a significant positive effect on school performance by providing students with the necessary tools for academic success, while also reducing the perceived difficulty of attention and organisational challenges.
+Yes, providing the tutor has experience with students who have ADHD.
+Tutoring can improve school performance in a number of ways, providing students with tools for academic success whilst making attention and organisational issues seem less daunting.

-Individuals with ADHD thrive in learning environments that provide simple and structured instructions, utilise props and visual aids, vary the pace of lessons, and incorporate diverse activities.
-The multisensory approach is particularly valuable for individuals with ADHD as it harnesses movement, touch, sight, hearing, and speech to reinforce the skills being taught.
+People with ADHD learn best when instructions are kept simple and structured when props and other visual aids are employed, when the pace of lessons is varied, and when different kinds of activities are incorporated.
+The multisensory approach is highly useful for helping people with ADHD to learn, as it utilises movement, touch, sight, hearing, and speech to solidify the skills being taught.

 The Orton-Gillingham multisensory approach helps those with: Autism/ASD, Dyslexia, Dysgraphia, Dyscalculia, Reading remediation (students without a learning disorder), Generalised learning disorders, Maths, and ESL.